Jury rejects death sentence for Parkland school shooter in all 17 murders

 Several of the family members pointed out that the gunman shot their loved one multiple times, and wondered how someone who could do that isn’t worthy of the death penalty.

-Max Schachter, whose son Alex was murdered, said on Twitter that Cruz got “everything he wanted.
+Max Schachter, Alex’s father, said on Twitter that Cruz got “everything he wanted.
 While our loved ones are in the cemetery.”

 Lori Alhadeff, who won election to the Broward School Board after her daughter Alyssa was murdered, said the outcome Thursday “just makes the fire inside us even want to fight harder for change.”